2-Chlorobutane

-2-Chlorobutane is a compound with formula auto=1|C4H9Cl.
+2-Chlorobutane is a compound with formula auto=1|C4H9Cl or CH3CHClCH2CH3.
 It is also called sec-butyl chloride.
 It is a colorless, volatile liquid at room temperature that is not miscible in water.

 Physical properties

 It is a colorless, volatile liquid at room temperature that is not miscible in water.
 Being an alkyl chloride, its boiling point varies depending on what kind of halide is attached and where it is attached.
 The boiling points of chlorides are lower than bromides or iodides due to the small size of chlorine relative to other halogens, and its weaker intermolecular forces.

 Despite its polarity, 2-chlorobutane is only slightly soluble in water due to the hydrocarbon chain its attached to, this makes it soluble in nonpolar-organic solvents.
 Like many alkyl halides, it is relativity reactive, although not as reactive as iodides and bromides (I>Br>Cl>F), because of this reactivity, alkyl fluorides are more stable than others, and are not readily reactive.